The making of

 For compatibility with the existing Paint Shop Pro files the Paint Shop Pro Format file plug-in from Telegraphics was used to open them in Adobe Photoshop.

-A calibrated display is critical for any photographer and creative imaging professional who needs accurate and predictable images.
-It is imperative that the display is correctly reproducing shades and colours while processing digital photographs.
+A calibrated monitor is critical for any photographer and creative imaging professional who needs accurate and predictable images.
+It is imperative that the monitor is correctly reproducing shades and colours while processing digital photographs.

 Web design tool